UnUniFi/moderators/seasons/0x3/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## Kimura

+This is just an example.

+- Discord user name: `KIMURA Yu#1023`
+- UnUniFi address: `ununifi1xxxxxxxxxxxxxxxxxxxxxxxxx`
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 ## Write your first name (or nickname) here

 This is just an example.